 His main series of novels are:Also played poker with a fictional crime writer.

 - Alex Cross - A detective in Washington, D.C..
 Three novels have been adapted for the big screen- Along Came a Spider, Kiss the Girls (where the character was played by Morgan Freeman) and Alex Cross (based on Cross where he is played by Tyler Perry).

 - Women's Murder Club - A detective, an ME, a DA and crime reporter.
-They Fight Crime.
+They Fight Crime! in San Francisco.
 Was adapted as a TV series in 2007, it lasted one season.

 - Michael Bennett - A widowed detective in New York City.
 With ten kids.
 Adopted and multi-racial, naturally.